Fully Hosted Small Group Tour

 DAY 16: BUKHARA

-First, we visit Sitora-i-Mokhi-Khosa, the elegant summer residence of the former Emir of Bukhara.
-This striking palace blends Russian imperial architecture with rich Oriental design, showcasing a unique fusion of East and West.
-Don’t miss the famous White Hall—its intricate carved alabaster interior draws comparison to the opulent halls of Peterhof Palace near St. Petersburg.
+Later, travel to Sitora-i-Mokhi-Khosa, the elegant summer residence of the former Emir of Bukhara.
+Blending Russian imperial style with rich Oriental design, this striking palace showcases a unique fusion of East and West.
+Don’t miss the exquisite White Hall, often compared to the grandeur of Peterhof Palace near St Petersburg.

 DAY 17: BUKHARA - KHIVA